MAHIMAKRITI/RandomQuoteGenerator/README.md

 # RandomQuoteGenerator
-Generates a random quote for you
+Generates a random quote for you and is based on JavaScript and it was made as a fun activity.